nikita-kazakov/nikita-kazakov.github.io/_posts/2020-07-31-switched-to-jekyll.md

 permalink: '/wordpress-to-jekyll/'
 ---

+Gist: My blog is meant for writing.
+A Jekyll allows me to write with ease and avoid friction I experienced with WordPress.

 # Why I switched

 I switched because the main purpose of my blog was to have written work.
 I enjoy writing.
 A few things in WordPress caused friction in my process.